Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q2: How does Saint Peter emphasise the contrast between the woman’s selfishness and her current privileges?

 A2: Saint Peter highlights that the woman has food, shelter, and the luxury of fire to keep her warm.
-This emphasises the disparity between her current blessings and her selfish behaviour.
+It emphasises the disparity between her current blessings and her selfish behaviour.

 Q3: What does Saint Peter imply about the privileges of being human in this stanza?